-Your work-out gear should be washed after every wearing to get rid of bacteria that causes odor.
+Your workout gear should be washed after every wearing to get rid of bacteria that cause odor.
 You can also transfer the bacteria that cause athlete's foot to other garments unless you wash them properly.
 Follow care labels because performance fabrics will last longer if handled correctly and treat any stains like the forgotten fish oil capsule left in a pocket.

 If your work-out includes swimming or other water sports, follow these tips to clean swimsuits, wetsuits and rash guards.Continue to 10 of 11 below.

 When to Clean Coats and Jackets

-Casual jackets can usually be worn five or six before they need cleaning - either washing or dry cleaning - unless they have a readily visible stain.
+Casual jackets can usually be worn five or six times before they need cleaning, either washing or dry cleaning—unless they have a readily visible stain.
 Again, be sure to give them breathing time between wearings.